trofiealpesto/baitdetector/README.md

 - Correlation heatmap
 - Confusion matrix

-## Future Improvements
-- Implement real-time URL checking functionality
-- Expand the feature set to include more advanced indicators of phishing
-- Experiment with other machine learning algorithms or ensemble methods
-- Develop a user interface for easy interaction with the model

 ## Disclaimer
 This tool is for educational and research purposes only.
 It should not be used as the sole method for detecting phishing URLs in a production environment.
 Always use caution when dealing with suspicious URLs and consult with cybersecurity professionals for comprehensive protection.